benzag77/DefeatTheEvilWizard/ReadMe.md

 ## Features

 - **Character Classes**: Choose from four unique hero classes:
-  - **Warrior**: A melee fighter with high health and special abilities like "Summon Dragon" and "Ground Smash."
+  - **Warrior**: A melee fighter with high health and abilities like "Summon Dragon" and "Ground Smash."
-  - **Mage**: A spellcaster with high damage output and abilities like "Reflect" and "Power Spell."
+  - **Mage**: A spellcaster with high damage output but low health and abilities like "Reflect" and "Power Spell."
   - **Archer**: A ranged attacker with abilities like "Quick Shot" and "Evade."
   - **Paladin**: A defensive hero with abilities like "Holy Strike" and "Divine Shield."
+  - **Orc**: A brute fighter with high damage and both offensive and defensive abilities like "Manic Strike" and "Regrowth"

 - **Evil Wizard Enemy**:
   - Attacks and regenerates health each turn.